Signed in as:

 filler@godaddy.com

-As usual you can help our homeless veterans by contributing new Undershorts and T-shirts (Med, Lg, XL),
+As usual, you can help our homeless veterans by contributing new Undershorts and T-shirts (Med, Lg, XL), Jeans ( W 33, 34, 36) Sweatshirts and warm Socks.
+Please place any NEW items in the green

+barrel in the lounge and USED items in the Pod in the front of the lodge.
 As always, a big thank you for your continued support for our veterans!

 Bob